 The Clery Act does require institutions to make determinations about whether or not an immediate threat to the health or safety of its on-campus community exists, as, if it does, the campus must issue an emergency notification informing of the threat and what measures individuals should take to protect themselves.

-The only guidance issued by the Department of Education regarding emergency notification expectations and requirements for COVID-19 so far was released on April 3, 2020
+The Clery Act does not currently and is not anticipated to require institutions of higher education to maintain or disclose statistics of positive COVID-19 cases, as these are not crimes.
+The only guidance issued by the Department of Education regarding emergency notification expectations and requirements for COVID-19 thus far was released on April 3, 2020

-Here is the guidance itself: Notifications Regarding an Immediate Threat to Health or Safety (§ 668.46)
+This is the guidance received by the Department of Education: Notifications Regarding an Immediate Threat to Health or Safety (§ 668.46)